mitsuba-renderer/drjit/docs/custom.rst

 methods: the first, ``eval()``, performs an ordinary (non-differentiable) function evaluation.
-Note that its parameter(s) and return value must be non-differentiable variants of the input/outputs as originally specified via template parameters of :cpp:class:`CustomOp`.
+Note that its parameter(s) and return value must be non-differentiable variants of the input/outputs as originally specified via template parameters of :cpp:struct:`CustomOp`.
 Non-differentiable is as defined by :cpp:type:`detached_t`.
 For example, ``detached_t<Array3fD>`` equals ``Array3f``.
 Finally, the inputs must be specified as ``const`` references (see the following note).